 Finally, a portable bucket toilet with a normal-sized toilet seat.
 This one is a really nice combination of comfort and simplicity.

-It’s similar to the previous camping porta potty in that it has a removable waste bucket and two-part toilet seat and lid.
+It’s similar to the previous portable toilet in that it has a removable waste bucket and two-part toilet seat and lid.
 The waste bucket is a little larger than the Stansport, but still don’t expect to go several days without having to empty it.

 You can’t get any simpler than this